 This is precisely why we also chose to spend the night in Sorrento on the way from Naples – the city is easy to get to with a 1-hour regional train ride from Naples, and you can quickly get to the Amalfi Coast by ferry or bus.

-We took the train from Naples to Sorrento, where you drive past Mount Vesuvius and can also stop off at Pompeii if you want to experience the city that was destroyed by the volcanic eruption back in 79.
+We took the train from Naples to Sorrento, where you drive past Mount Vesuvius and can also stop off at Pompeii if you want to experience the city destroyed by the volcanic eruption back in 79.

 Consider Sorrento as a base for your Amalfi Coast trip